Know a fan who would love themed Star Wars furniture? Here’s how to make a chest of drawers using Star Wars wallpaper decoupage.

-With decoupage, it’s best to either cut the paper slightly short of the edges or slightly over.
-Essentially don’t cut it just right, Goldilocks.
+With decoupage, it’s best to either cut the paper slightly short of the edge or slightly over.

-If you cut it slightly short, job done.
-The hard bit about this way is cutting a perfectly straight line, especially if you’re using scissors.
+If it’s cut it slightly short, job done.
+The hard bit about this way is cutting a perfectly straight line, especially when using scissors.

 Applying the wallpaper

-Here it is styled in my son’s bedroom.
-Grey is an easy colour to match with many things so even if my son grows up not liking Star Wars, it’s an easy fix to change the paper to something else.
+Grey is an easy colour to match with many things.
+So it’s an easy fix to change the paper to something else down the line.

-And no piece is signed off as complete without approval from the su-purr-visor, Pixel.
+And no piece is signed off as complete without approval from my cat, Pixel.
 So far so good but she reserves the right to change her mind at any time.

-So we definitely haven’t gone to the dark side with this one, if anything it’s the light (grey) side.
+So we definitely haven’t gone to the dark side with this Star Wars furniture, if anything it’s the light (grey) side.